Skip to main content

 Account type

-All the Binance account types will be supported for live trading.
 Set the account_type using the BinanceAccountType enum.
-The account type options are:
+The supported account types are:

 • SPOT